RigidSeine/chat-less/chat-less_notes.md

   - Behaviour is then driven from the client side.
 - New problem: finding issue with `socket.on('receive_message', ())` not firing.
   - **Result**: The event was firing, there was just a missing event not included the code that welcomes the new user.
 Good to explore the socket documentation a bit more though.
+- Also creating the `save message` function to write to the database.

 # Javascript Quirky Operators
 ## Destructuring